loophp/collection/docs/pages/api.rst

 map
 ~~~

-Apply one or more supplied callbacks to every item of a collection and use the return value.
+Apply a single callback to every item of a collection and use the return value.

+.. warning:: An earlier version of this operation allowed usage with multiple callbacks.
+This behaviour
+        is deprecated and will be removed in a future major version; ``mapN`` should be used instead, or,
+        alternatively, multiple successive ``map`` calls can achieve the same result.

 .. warning:: Keys are preserved, use the ``Collection::normalize`` operation if you want to re-index the keys.